darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 | **Swin-Tiny-Eurosat-80**| `nielsr/swin-tiny-patch4-window7-224-finetuned-eurosat` | 0.8000 | 0.7928 | 0.8271 | 0.7960 | 0.7601 |
 | **Swin-Tiny-78** | `microsoft/swin-tiny-patch4-window7-224` | 0.7844 | 0.7758 | 0.8028 | 0.7803 | 0.7969 |

 *Metrics are reported on the validation set.
 Top-1 Accuracy is the primary evaluation metric.
-Macro-averaged Recall is equivalent to the Average Accuracy Per Class.*
+Macro-averaged Recall is used for Average Accuracy Per Class, as it calculates the average of the per-class recall scores, effectively representing the mean accuracy for each class.*

 #### 2.2.
 Analysis and Discussion